 The Board established the Risk Management Committee on 23 September 2016.
-The terms of reference of the Risk Management Committee are available on both the GEM website and the Company's website.
+The terms of reference of the Risk Management Committee are available on both the Stock Exchange's website and the Company's website.
 The primary duties of the Risk Management Committee include (but without limitation):